Investigating Modality Contribution in Audio LLMs for Music: Conclusion

 \section{Conclusion}

-In this work, we adapted MM-SHAP to measure modality contributions in Audio LLMs, aiming to measure and understand how these models leverage audio and text for perception tasks.
-Through a systematic evaluation of Qwen-Audio and MU-LLaMA, we discovered that the higher-performing model, Qwen-Audio, relied significantly more on its text modality.
-While text processing appears to drive overall performance, our qualitative analysis confirms that the audio modality is not discarded.
-Our findings demonstrate that a balanced modality usage does not guarantee superior performance.
-This insight challenges the assumption that optimal multimodal models must use all modalities equally.
-Future work should investigate if this is the result of how MuChoMusic defines its distractors or if this is, in fact, how models are using audio information.
+In this work, we adapt MM-SHAP to measure modality contributions in Audio LLMs, analyzing how audio and text are used in perception tasks.
+Through a systematic evaluation of Qwen-Audio and MU-LLaMA, we discovered that the best-performing model, Qwen-Audio, relied significantly more on its text modality.
+While text processing appears to drive overall performance, our qualitative analysis confirms that the audio modality is not discarded, suggesting a gap between \textit{listening} to the audio and \textit{reasoning} about it.
+Our findings also suggest that balanced modality use does not guarantee superior performance, challenging the assumption that optimal multimodal models must use all modalities equally.
+Future work will systematically study, at scale, how audio information is leveraged, how it survives multimodal integration, and how task formulation (e.g., multiple choice vs. descriptive) influences its use.